blackfox20092006/blackfox20092006/README.md

 ## Hi there 👋 I'm Hoàng Quang Nhân or blackfox20092006 🦊
 👩‍🔬 I'm an undergraduated reasearch assistant at [AITA LAB](https://aita-lab.github.io)

+If you're interested in my CV, you can [click here](https://blackfox20092006.github.io) to see more.

 ✨ _Welcome to my digital den_ ✨